 Forious faucets are a mix of contemporary and traditional designs.
 Some of the designs sold by Furuisi are patented faucet designs.
 A patented design cannot lawfully be used by any other company without permission.

-Apart from these patented designs, Forious faucets are close copies of existing designs with just enough variation to avoid infringing on some other company's design patent.
+Apart from these patented designs, Forius faucets are close copies of existing designs with just enough variation to avoid infringing on some other company's design patent.

 Chinese companies are seldom hotbeds of design innovation.
 The goal of Chinese manufacturers is to sell as many faucets as possible, which means keeping their designs well within the mainstream to appeal to as many potential buyers as possible.